 - Punctuation suggestions

-- Tone detection (detects whether your writing reads as confident, formal, friendly, etc.)
+- Tone detection (reads as confident, formal, friendly, etc.)

 - Works across all supported platforms and text fields

-- Clarity and conciseness suggestions — identifies wordy sentences and suggests tighter alternatives
+- Clarity and conciseness suggestions — identifies wordy sentences and offers tighter alternatives

-- Tone adjustments — suggests rewrites to match a specific tone (formal, persuasive, diplomatic)
+- Tone adjustments — suggests rewrites to hit a specific tone (formal, persuasive, diplomatic)

 - Full-sentence rewrites — not just flagging problems, but offering complete replacements

-- Plagiarism checker — checks against 100 billion web pages; useful for content writers who research heavily
+- Plagiarism checker — checks against 100 billion web pages; essential for content writers who research heavily

-- Word choice and vocabulary enhancement — flags overused words and suggests stronger alternatives
+- Word choice and vocabulary enhancement — flags overused words, suggests stronger alternatives

 - Genre-specific style checks — different rule sets for academic, business, and creative writing

-Business adds a team admin dashboard, style guides you can share across a team, brand tone settings, and per-member analytics.
+Business adds a team admin dashboard, shareable style guides, brand tone settings, and per-member analytics.
 It costs $15/member/month on annual billing.
-Worth it for agencies, editorial teams, or any company trying to maintain consistent writing standards across multiple contributors.
+Worth it for agencies, editorial teams, or any company trying to enforce consistent writing standards — especially teams working out of a shared Notion or ClickUp workspace.

 Pricing